A Phase 1B Dose-escalation and Phase 2a Study of TRC105 in Combination With Pazopanib in Patients With Advanced Soft Tissue Sarcoma

 Who is eligible to participate?

-1. Histologically confirmed unresectable soft tissue sarcoma (i.e., non-GIST, non-adipocytic)that has progressed following treatment with chemotherapy.
-Prior pazopanib is allowed if the drug was not discontinued for toxicity.
+1. Histologically confirmed unresectable soft tissue sarcoma (i.e., non-GIST, non-adipocytic) that has progressed following treatment with chemotherapy.
+Prior pazopanib is allowed if the drug was not discontinued for toxicity ( Phase 1 only)

-5. Resolution of all acute adverse events resulting from prior cancer therapies to NCI CTCAE grade ≤ 1 or baseline (except alopecia)
+6. Resolution of all acute adverse events resulting from prior cancer therapies to NCI CTCAE grade ≤ 1 or baseline (except alopecia or neuropathy)

-8. Available archival tumor specimen of the soft tissue sarcoma that meets inclusion criterion #1.
+9. Available archival tumor specimen of the soft tissue sarcoma that meets inclusion criterion #1 or #2.

 1. Prior treatment with TRC105

-3. Receipt of a small molecule anticancer agent, including an investigational anticancer small molecule, within 14 days of starting study treatment-
+4. Receipt of a small molecule anticancer agent, including an investigational anticancer small molecule, within 14 days of starting study treatment

-4. Receipt of a large molecule anticancer agent (e.g., antibody), including an investigational anticancer antibody, within 28 days of starting study treatment
+5. Receipt of a biologic anticancer agent (e.g., antibody), including an investigational anticancer antibody, within 28 days of starting study treatment

-9. Symptomatic ascites or pericardial or pleural effusion
+9. Symptomatic ascites or symptomatic pericardial or symptomatic pleural effusion

 12. Active bleeding or pathologic condition that carries a high risk of bleeding (e.g. hereditary hemorrhagic telangiectasia).
 Patients who have been uneventfully anti-coagulated with low molecular weight heparin are eligible.